tahershaker/Learning-Kubernetes/README.md

 - Tools Available for Building a Kubernetes Cluster
 - Kubeadm Deep-Dive
 - Building a Kubernetes Cluster Using Kubeadm
-  - [Module Section] - Building A Kubernetes Cluster [Stacked etcd] using kubeadm - Step By Step Guide
+  - Building A Kubernetes Cluster [Stacked etcd] using kubeadm - Step By Step Guide
-  - [Module Section] - Building A Kubernetes Cluster [External etcd] using kubeadm - Step By Step Guide
+  - Building A Kubernetes Cluster [External etcd] using kubeadm - Step By Step Guide
-  - [Module Section] - Building A High Available Control Plan Kubernetes Cluster [Stacked etcd] using kubeadm - Step By Step Guide
+  - Building A High Available Control Plan Kubernetes Cluster [Stacked etcd] using kubeadm - Step By Step Guide
-  - [Module Section] - Building A High Available Control Plan Kubernetes Cluster [External etcd] using kubeadm - Step By Step Guide
+  - Building A High Available Control Plan Kubernetes Cluster [External etcd] using kubeadm - Step By Step Guide

 ---